XDgov/xd.gov/index.md

       </a>
       <span>About Us</span>
       <h2>
-        We help agencies maximize the impact of their data.
+        We help agencies unlock the potential of their data.
       </h2>
       <a class="cta-link" href="{{ site.baseurl }}{% link _pages/about.md %}">Learn More</a>
     </div>